Anthony Harris, Youngstown, Ohio

 He was an avid pet lover and I am sure that most people who knew Anthony also knew Rocky…. mans best friend…. his beloved dog.
 He loved classic cars, motorcycles and a variety of music.
 He had such a big spirit and a great personality, he loved helping people and was a friend and helper to the end.

-He leaves to cherish his memory, Cynthia Moore his loving partner of 25 years; two daughters, Angelica M. Harris and Laura Humphries, both of Seaford, Delaware; six siblings, William C. Harris, Kenneth T. Harris, Richard C. Harris, Denise D. Sydney and Sandra L. Harris, all of Youngstown and Carolyn (Erine) Pugh of Columbus; three grandchildren, Aryona Lateef, Avyonetae Lateef and Kenya Johnson and host of nieces, nephews, family and friends.
+He leaves to cherish his memory; Cynthia Moore his loving partner of 25 years; two daughters; Angelica M, Harris and Laura Humphries both of Seaford, Delaware; six siblings, William C. Harris, Kenneth T. Harris, Richard C. Harris, Denise D. Sydney, Sandra L. Harris all of Youngstown and Carolyn (Erine) Pugh of Columbus; three grandchildren, Aryona Lateef; Avyonetae Lateef and Kenya Johnson and host of nieces, nephews, family and friends.

-The family will receive friends from 10:00 – 11:00 a.m., Monday, January 25, 2021 at F.D.
+The family will receive friends from 10:00 to 11: 00 a.m., Monday, January 25, 2021 at F.D.
 Mason Memorial Funeral Home, Inc., where a private service funeral service for immediate family only.

 Due to our current health crisis COVID-19 we are asking everyone in attendance to please wear a mask or face covering and to practice all social-distancing guidelines mandated by the Governor of the state of Ohio (6-foot rule and not to linger) thank you very much